-After we got our popcorn and started back to our seats, none of the toys have moved.
+After we got our popcorn and headed back to our seats, none of the toys have moved.
 They were talking incoherently but would stop speaking when we walked by them.
 It felt like they were glaring at me from under their smiling masks… As we sat down the curtains came up the same man stood under a dim light, he was still on the side.

 Another light turned on that barely showed the scene of a melting bedroom with a broken bed and a broken dresser.
 A girl that looked to be nine sat in the middle of the room.
 She was drawing again.
 “Oh!
 How about his name be Captain Cold Eye?
 Because he has one icy blue eye.”
-The girl said looking up at the darkness that surrounded her and the room.
+The girl said, looking up at the darkness that surrounded her and the room.

+The man cleared his throat before speaking.
+“Too old for toys now,” before he could continue, the audience started to throw popcorn at the girls who just sat still as the buttery food bombarded them.
 “The daughter got rid of them, but there was one toy she couldn’t give up, and that was Mr. Bunny.
 Sadly, she had him hidden away in her room.
 Until one of her bratty friends found him.”

-The daughter spoke trying to sound annoyed.
+The daughter spoke, trying to sound annoyed.
 “My aunt made me the ugly thing, and my stupid mom told me I had to keep it!”
-Another light turned on showing a fake wooden dog that was beside the couch.
+Another light turned on, showing a fake wooden dog that was beside the couch.
 The fifth girl handed the daughter the toy.

 “I dare you to rip it to shreds and blame it on the dog.”
 She laughed as the other girls giggled.
-The daughter looked down at Mr. Bunny as its bright shiny black eyes stared back like he was begging for his life.
+The daughter stares down at Mr. Bunny as its bright shiny black eyes stared back like he was begging for his life.

-Before the toy’s head came off the lights turned off, but I saw small bright red cotton fall onto the floor and the scream of a rabbit ringed out into the night’s air.
+Before the toy’s head came off, the lights turned off, but I saw small bright red cotton fall onto the floor, and the scream of a rabbit ringed out into the night’s air.
 It only lasted for five seconds, but it felt longer…